 - Prepare agendas for and take notes at meetings about key projects

-- In collaboration with the Curatorial Assistant and the curators, prepare materials for quarterly board meetings, coordinate with the Director’s Office to gather agenda items and assemble slide presentations, and support the Curatorial department with other board materials
+- Prepare materials for quarterly board meetings, including coordinating with the Director’s Office to gather agenda items and assemble slide presentations and supporting the Curatorial department with other items

-- Maintain regular contact with the Development department; utilize Altru to update and maintain lists of curatorial contacts and Dia collection artists
+- Maintain regular contact with the Development department, and utilize Altru to update lists of Curatorial contacts and collection artists

 - Work closely with the Information Technology department and facilitate technological needs for the Curatorial department